xelatihy/yocto-gl/docs/yocto_gl.md

 #### Function make_noise_image()

 ~~~ .cpp
 image4b make_noise_image(int resx, int resy, float scale = 1, bool wrap = true);
 ~~~

-Compute the revised Pelin noise function.
-Wrap provides a wrapping noise but must be power of two (wraps at 256 anyway).
-For octave based noise, good values are obtained with octaves=6 (numerber of noise calls), lacunarity=~2.0 (spacing between successive octaves: 2.0 for warpping output), gain=0.5 (relative weighting applied to each successive octave), offset=1.0 (used to invert the ridges).
 Make a noise image.
 Wrap works only if both resx and resy are powers of two.

 #### Function make_fbm_image()